Stop Cop City: 2024 protests

 From January to March 2024, there were a series of civil disobedience direct actions at Brasfield & Gorrie construction sites in Atlanta.
 The stated goal of these actions was to pressure Brasfield & Gorrie to drop their contract to construct Cop City.
-The first of these actions occurred on January 29th when two people chained themselves to equipment at a Brasfield & Gorrie worksite in mid-town Atlanta.
-On March 7th a similar action took place at another worksite which led to one arrest.
-Then on March 27th two people scaled a 250 foot tall crane at a Brasfield & Gorrie construction site.
+The first of these actions occurred on January 29 when two people chained themselves to equipment at a Brasfield & Gorrie worksite in mid-town Atlanta.
+On March 7 a similar action took place at another worksite which led to one arrest.
+Then on March 27 two people scaled a 250 foot tall crane at a Brasfield & Gorrie construction site.
 The pair unfurled a banner that read "Drop Cop City" and then chained themselves to the crane.
 They were arrested and charged with felony false imprisonment.

 In February 2024 there were multiple protests in Arizona targeting Nationwide Mutual Insurance Company over their role in providing insurance to the Atlanta Police Foundation.
 At one protest, people staged a sit in which involved using concrete filled tires to block the entrance to neighborhood home to a Nationwide executive.

 In April 2024, protesters organized a disturbance in front of Emory's Commencement stage against Cop City and the university's ties to Israel amid the war in Gaza.
 The university stated that the protesters were not members of the Emory University community.
 A statement from protest organizers accused the university of being “complicit in genocide and police militarization” and called for "total institutional divestment from Israeli apartheid and Cop City at all Atlanta colleges and universities."
 Georgia State Patrol, Atlanta Police and University Police forcefully dispersed the interlopers, allegedly using tear gas, rubber bullets, and tasers.
 28 people were arrested, many with ties to Emory University.

+2025 Indictment over phone deletion

+In January 2025, Samuel Tunick was stopped by CBP agents when returning from vacation at Hartsfield-Jackson Atlanta International Airport.
+Tunick was placed in secondary inspection, questioned and searched by CBP and FBI agents.
+According to Tunick's attorneys, after repeatedly ignored requests to speak with counsel and government demands to unlock his phone, Tunick provided agents with a 'duress' passcode.
+As the phone was a Google Pixel running GrapheneOS, the duress code wiped the phone of all contents.
+While initially agents stated their search was related to possible child pornography, investigators later retracted those claims and the search is believed to relate to Tunick's involvement with the Defend the Atlanta Forest movement.
+While released from CBP custody at the time, Tunick was later indicted in November 2025 with one count of destruction of property to prevent seizure.